LibreDMR/OpenGD77_UserGuide/OpenGD77_User_Guide.md

 ![GPS_2](media/GPS2.png)

 The GPS automatically updates the Real Time clock in the radio, and the position is used for DMR APRS transmissions.

+On the UV380/RT-3S the GPS satellite RSSI bar graphs are colour coded.
+Blue is for USA GPS Satellites, and Red is for other satellite systems.

 <div style="page-break-after: always; break-after: page;"></div>